commercetools/commercetools-sync-java/docs/usage/STATE_SYNC.md

 ##### batchSize
 A number that could be used to set the batch size with which states are fetched and processed, as states are obtained from the target project on commercetools platform in batches for better performance.
-The algorithm accumulates up to `batchSize` resources from the input list, then fetches the corresponding states from the target project on commecetools platform in a single request.
+The algorithm accumulates up to `batchSize` resources from the input list, then fetches the corresponding states from the target project on the commecetools platform in a single request.
 Playing with this option can slightly improve or reduce processing speed.
 If it is not set, the default batch size is 50 for state sync.

 ````java
 final StateSyncOptions stateSyncOptions =